 AIFS provides study abroad programs in 18 countries: Argentina, Australia, Austria, Brazil, China, Costa Rica, Czech Republic, England, France, Germany, India, Ireland, Italy, New Zealand, Peru, Russia, South Africa, Spain.
 AIFS also offers Multi-Country tours in the summer.

 Programs are offered Fall, Spring and Summer.
 Not all programs are offered every semester.
 Some are only during the academic year and others are offered only in the summer.
 The majority of the courses are taught in English, but there is ample opportunity for language study.
 A few the programs require that students take language courses on site or that they be proficient in the language.
-Internships are available at several of the locations.

 The Center for Cross-Cultural Study is an educational organization dedicated to promoting in-depth understanding of Spanish-speaking countries for our students, through specifically designed academically rigorous university-level study abroad and cultural travel programs.
 CCCS has academic university-level programs in Seville and Alicante, Spain and in Cordoba, Argentina.

 Tiffin University’s program at Oxford is offered through an arrangement with the Oxford Study Abroad Programme.
 This program is offered both fall and spring semesters as well as summer.
 While fall and spring are for full-time attendance, the summer term is usually part-time.
 The term consists of 12-13 weeks in 14 tutorials (usually regarded as the equivalent of 14 US semester credits) taught by members of the faculty of Oxford University.
 Each tutorial has one tutor and one or two students.